+I’m reviving this from the archives to update the photos.
 This makes enough for eight, so if you have a small family, you’ll probably have leftovers for lunch or freeze the rest for convenient freezer meals.
-This can be made a day ahead if you are planning on serving this for a party, keep it refrigerated then pop it in the oven when it’s ready.
-Enjoy!
+This can be assembled a day ahead and kept refrigerated, let it sit at room temperature 30 minutes before baking.

-- 12 oz uncooked pasta such as ziti
+- 12 oz uncooked ziti, wheat or gluten-free

 - 1 tsp olive oil